Coextension of scalars in operad theory: Main theorem

 It is a direct verification that the notion of monoidal extension from Definition~\ref{definition: categorical extension, monochrome} is just the special case of categorical extension when $f$ is the identity function on the point.

-\begin{remark}[Assumptions on the ground category] So far in this paper, we have been working with an bicomplete symmetric monoidal closed category $\mathcal{E}$ (that is, $\mathcal{E}$ is a B\'enabou cosmos).
+\begin{remark}[Assumptions on the ground category] So far in this paper, we have been working with a bicomplete symmetric monoidal closed category $\mathcal{E}$ (that is, $\mathcal{E}$ is a B\'enabou cosmos).
 This is strong enough to establish sufficiency in Theorem~\ref{theorem: main theorem, monochrome}.
 Our method of proof to establish necessity goes as follows: for each profile $\vprof{\ub}{a}$, we use the fact that $\phi^*$ preserves colimits to show that a certain map in $\mathcal{E}$ is an isomorphism, and then exhibit the extension morphism of $\phi$ at $\vprof{\ub}{a}$ as a summand of this isomorphism.
 We cannot always use this to deduce that the extension morphism is an isomorphism, for instance if $\mathcal{E} = \mathsf{Set}\times \mathsf{Set}^{\oprm}$ (equipped with a Chu-type tensor product).
 For questions of necessity, we thus assume that the binary coproduct functor

 is a conservative functor.
-That is, if $f\amalg g$ is an isomorphism, then $f$ and $g$ are also isomorphisms.
+That is, if $f\amalg g$ is an isomorphism, then $f$ and $g$ are also isomorphisms\footnote{In general, a functor is \emph{conservative} if the only morphisms it sends to isomorphisms are themselves isomorphisms.}.
 We will simply say that \emph{coproducts are conservative} whenever this is the case.
 See~\cite[Proposition 3.2]{Borger:DRPC} for some equivalent characterizations of this assumption. \end{remark}

 Coproducts are conservative in many commonly used ground categories, including sets, topological spaces, $R$-modules, spectra, and presheaf categories.

 \begin{theorem} Suppose that coproducts are conservative in $\mathcal{E}$.
 Let $(f,\phi)$ be a map of operads $\mathcal{P}\to {\calQ}$.
 If the restriction functor $\phi^*$ from ${\calQ}$-algebras to $\mathcal{P}$-algebras is a left adjoint, then $(f,\phi)$ is a categorical extension. \end{theorem} This theorem will be proven in Section~\ref{section: necessary}.
 For now, we turn to sufficiency of this criterion, giving a construction of what will turn out to be the right adjoint to $\phi^*$.